vipulasri/Timeline-View/README.md

 # Timeline-View

-Android Timeline View Library (Using RecyclerView) is simple implementation of view used to display view like Tracking of shipment/order, steppers etc.
+Android Timeline View Library (Using RecyclerView) is simple implementation used to display view like Tracking of shipment/order, steppers etc.

 ### Screenshot of Sample Application